Trump rails against federal spending that he requested in his budget

-Moreover, much of the spending Trump criticized were the exact amounts he requested for those programs in his fiscal 2021 budget:
+Moreover, much of the spending allocations Trump criticized were the exact amounts he requested for those programs in his fiscal 2021 budget:

 ●$1.3 billion for Egypt and the Egyptian military?
 Trump’s budget asked for $1.3 billion.